sqroot-eu/sqroot.eu/_posts/2016/2016-05-01-serving-https-web-pages-with-apache-and-letsencrypt.md

 Refresh the browser and you can now see the tell-tale sign of a green padlock, indicating a secure connection.

 {% picture 2016/05/apache/done.png alt="HTTPS page" %}

+## Conclusion

+We have now successfully set up a new HTTPS web site.
+All traffic from that site is encrypted in transit between the web server and a visitors computer and thus protected from eavesdropping, analysis and modification - things that have increasing importance as global mass-surveillance levels increase.
+Open source software and LetsEncrypt are both free which means people won't have to pay for the privilege of security any more.
+If you're not already running your site over HTTPS - not would be the time.

+---

+_(1) `secret.sqroot.eu` is used as an example and is not a working website.
+To see how a LetsEncrypt validated certificate looks like, inspect the certificate of this blog (sqroot.eu)._